-The Complaints and Resolutions Unit has a team of approximately 20 people.
-Complaints and Resolutions Officers report directly to the Head of Complaints and Resolutions Unit.
+The Complaints, Investigations and Resolutions Department has a team of approximately 30 people.
+Complaints & Resolutions Officers report directly to the Head of Complaints and Resolutions Unit.

-The Role of the Complaints and Resolutions Officer:
+The Role of the Complaints & Resolutions Officer:

-The Complaints and Resolutions Officer is required to deliver impartial, independent and fair analysis and decision making in the consideration of complaints relating to legal practitioners.
+The Complaints & Resolutions Officer is required to deliver impartial and independent analysis and decision making in complaints relating to legal practitioners.

-The Complaints and Resolutions Officer is also required to advise senior management in respect of their areas of responsibility and may be called upon to represent the organisation to external stakeholders.
+The Complaints & Resolutions Officer is also required to advise senior management in respect of their areas of responsibility and may be called upon to represent the organisation to external stakeholders.